 You can find a bioRxiv preprint describing our intial validation of RegTools here

 If you have issues using the project, please let us know.
-We have a mailing list located at: [email protected] and the forum is here.
-Github issues are another option to contact the project about potential bugs.
+We have a mailing list located at: firstname.lastname@example.org and the forum is here.
+Another options is to use our GitHub issues page to contact the project about potential bugs.

 RegTools uses several open-source libraries.
 We would like to thank the developers of htslib and bedtools.
 We would also like to thank Travis Abbott for useful comments and code.